2nd trimester beginning & photo I used for my pregnancy announcement via email & online late August 2017

 Email to my mother

-Just past midnight and we are back home now.
-They checked my water and amniotic fluid and it doesn’t appear the membrane was ruptured.
+Just past midnight & we are back home now.
+They checked my water & amniotic fluid & it doesn’t appear the membrane was ruptured.
 Plus I wasn’t having contractions.
-They monitored the baby’s heartbeat for 30 minutes and also did an ultrasound to check on her.
+They monitored the baby’s heartbeat for 30 minutes & also did an ultrasound to check on her.
 It all really put my mind at ease but all also unfortunately confirmed I am not in labor tonight so we are back home.
-Hunter was asleep throughout it all and Mike and I are tired and just ready for a good night’s sleep.
-Before we left, one nurse was very nice and gave us a tour of the delivery ward.
+Hunter was asleep throughout it all & Mike & I are tired & just ready for a good night’s sleep.
+Before we left, one nurse was very nice &gave us a tour of the delivery ward.

 March 6, 2018